radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 # Introduction {#introduction}

 The Remote Authentication Dial-In User Service (RADIUS) protocol {{RFC2865}} is a client-server protocol where clients send requests to servers, and servers send responses to clients.
-RADIUS was extended in {{RFC5176}} to define the ability to change a user's authorization, or disconnect the user via what are generally called "Change of Authorization" or "CoA" packets.
+RADIUS was extended in {{RFC5176}} to define the ability to change a user's authorization, or disconnect the user via what are generally called "Change-of-Authorization" or "CoA" packets.
 In this use-case, a server which normally receives authentication requests from a client instead sends CoA requests to that client.

 When that inversion of roles takes place, the system sending the CoA requests is acting as a client, and the system receiving those requests is acting as a server.
 In order to more clearly separate these roles, all connections between RADIUS clients and servers have historically been defined to be one way.
 A client sends requests to a server, on a port which is dedicated to that role.
 For RADIUS, there have been separate ports defined for authentication requests, accounting requests, and CoA requests.

-The initial transport protocol for all RADIUS was the User Datagram Protocol (UDP).  {{RFC6614}} then updated RADIUS to allow packets to be sent over the Transport Layer Security (TLS) protocol.
+The initial transport protocol for all RADIUS messages was the User Datagram Protocol (UDP).  {{RFC6614}} then updated RADIUS to allow packets to be sent over the Transport Layer Security (TLS) protocol.
 The update also removed the requirement that each type of packet use a dedicated port.
 Instead, all packets (including CoA) can be be sent over a TLS connection, as discussed in {{RFC6614, Section 2.5}}.

 ```
 Due to the use of one single TCP port for all packet types, it is